centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 - Have a token length between 50 and 100,000.
 - Have less than 5,000,000 characters.
 - Have less than 60% of words containing an alphabetic character.
-- Have a symbol to word ratio lower than 10% for hashtags and ellipsis.
+- Have a symbol-to-word ratio lower than 10% for hashtags and ellipsis.
 - Have less than 90% of lines starting with a bullet point.
 - have less than 30% of lines ending with an ellipsis.

-- Have low high degree of repetitious text:
+- Have a low high degree of repetitious text:
   - Have less than 20% of characters contained within duplicate lines.
   - Have less than 20% of characters contained within duplicate paragraphs.
   - Where the top 2-4 grams constitute less than 20%, 18%, 16%, respectively, of the text.